shrikant-ror/TempJava/README.md

 Java supports multiple inheritance through interfaces only.
 A class can implement any number of interfaces but can extend only one class.

+## why top level class could not be static

+static keyword is meant for providing memory and executing logic without creating Objects, a class does not have a value logic directly, so the static keyword is not allowed for outer class

+If you declare the outer class as static, it will not allow to compile giving : Illegal modifier for the class classname; only public, abstract & final are permitted

 ## What happens when a main method is declared as private?
 When a method is declared as private, the program compiles properly but it will give runtime error. **Main method not public**